SvenAelterman/ComprehensiveAppSvc/README.md

 ### deploy.ps1

 This PowerShell script will deploy your main.bicep template.
+It has numerous parameters which will be passed on to main.bicep.

 ### contoso-com.pfx